bill-mca/bill-mca.github.io/markdown-publishing.md

 ![The develpment folder on my chromebook](/src/development-environment.png)

 One challenge in applying the templates was that github pages can't deploy most templates automatically.
 It should've been obvious but it took me running into that wall to realise that Jekyll, when run on my local machine, generates a folder `_site` that holds the html CSS and javascript generated from the template and the markdown.
 So, for the next checkpoint, I should be able to use my local development environment to generate quite a complex  site and then manually upload it to a static site host.
 This is important because I feel that this template is over-full with content now that it includes two checkpoint.

+#### November 2024

+*Good progress*

+I did not have very much time to experiment further with Jekyll publishing during the second semester.
+I did have a go at changing the theme of this website while I was editing it ([code is commited here](https://github.com/bill-mca/bill-mca.github.io/tree/theme-change).
+I succeeded in previewing several different themes but I decided that the theme that I used in June was the most practical of all the themes that I have tried.
+If I had more time, I would like to add a navigation bar to make long pages easier to navigate.
+There are some aspects of this site that are clunky.
+The way that I reference and hyperlink things is pretty inconsistent.
+These are mostly teething problems that reulted from me building this website as a beginner.
+I believe that the next website that I build with Jekyll will actually be quite sleek.

+Though I didn't manage to customise a template during semester 2, I feel that I got pretty close to accomplishing everything that I wanted to with my markdown website skill and I do feel confident that I'll now be able to use markdown to publish my own blog.

 ## Final Reflections